-Site Strategy: A primary cascade boom system should be deployed to divert and contain oil into the upstream Nevada side of the boat launch ramp slip area this boom system will us the Veterans Memorial Bridge Columns as the upstream anchor.
-A secondary boom cascade system should be deployed downstream from the primary boom containment system.
-A deflection boom should be placed upstream of the Veterans Memorial Bridge to deflect oil into the downstream containment site, the Veterans Memorial Bridge will serve as the downstream anchor.
-An exclusion boom should be placed to protect the beach and recreation area of the AVI casino.
+Site Strategy: A primary cascade boom system should be deployed to divert and contain oil into the downstream California side of the Colorado River graveled boat ramp area.
+A secondary boom cascade system should be deployed downstream from the primary boom site.

-Comments: The gravel pad area can function as the containment and recovery site.
-The staging area for boom and recovery equipment and vehicles can also be located on the gravel pad area.
+Comments: The graveled upstream river side of the boat ramp area can function as the containment and recovery site.
+The staging area for boom and recovery equipment and vehicles can be the gravel pad and/or the northwest parking area adjacent to the gravel boat ramp area.